pgmrgeek/PhotoboothMgr/README.md

 www.bayareaeventphotography.com <br>

 Photoshop Version support -

+08/02/14 Update - Printing in CC now works!.
+In the rewrite of the CS3->CC print engine, two print options are presented now.
+First is the 'File->Print' form, and secondly, the 'File->Print One Copy'.
+On PS startup with pssetup.jpg loaded, execute the first form, 'File->Print', to configure the output.
+Photoshop CC will save these settings between sessions.
+Pic2Print and the photoshop actions will execute the 'File->Print One Copy' option for each print, using the settings in the first form.
+I'll test this other versions.

 07/28/14 Update - CS3, CS4, CS5 and CC have been tested.
 GIFs work, but printing is problematic.
 Use CS2!!!
 CS3 and upwards hardcode printer configurations in the actions and will cause you nightmares because the action will have to be re-recorded everytime you setup and operate on a job.
 Hopefully, there will be a workaround.
 I might just add some VB code to do the actual printer output to avoid PS altogether..